Ikram-Zak/WITS/Blog.md

 ## Data
 ### Data Source
 The particular dataset used in this exercise is the Trade in Services Database for the years 1985 - 2011.
-This data is aviailable in the WITS database and can be downloaded in [CSV](http://wits.worldbank.org/data/public/trade/TSD_February2015.csv) or [ZIP](http://wits.worldbank.org/data/public/trade/TSD_February2015.zip) format.
+This data is available in the WITS database and can be downloaded in [CSV](http://wits.worldbank.org/data/public/trade/TSD_February2015.csv) or [ZIP](http://wits.worldbank.org/data/public/trade/TSD_February2015.zip) format.

 ### Data Description
 The data contains the following columns: